 Citrus peels are a great addition to any garden because of the properties they bring when mixed with your compost pile.
 All you have to do is take your peels and chop them up a bit.
 This will ultimately help them decompose a little faster than they would if the peels were still whole.
 Remember, here, it doesn’t matter what kind of peels you use.
 Grapefruits, limes, kiwis, it is entirely up to you.
 Then when you are done cutting up the peels, throw them into your soil.
 This will leave your compost pile smelling clean and fresh, which is exactly what you need because as you know, soil can develop an odor over time.
 There have been some reports that the orange oil that oozes out of the peel over time has an anti-bacterial property that slows down decomposition, although that has never been proven.

-2. Keep Animals Out of Your Garden
+2. Keep Animals Out with Citrus Peels

 Sure, we all love animals, but who really wants them to get into their garden?
 Thankfully, the peels of citrus fruits have the power to keep cats from digging into your harvests, as well as using your garden as a little box.
 To achieve this effect, all you have to do is take the peel and scatter it around your garden.
 The smell of the citrus fruits will be enough to make cats want to stay far away from your garden.
 Besides this, though, you can also rub the peels over the leaves of your plants every month.
 It will bring about the same effect.